 The murals are famous for their colorful variety and touch on everything from cultural heritage to political statements.
 A few keys spots to find the murals include Balmy Alley and Clarion Alley, and the Carnaval Mural (24th St., and South Van Ness Ave) and The Women’s Building MaestraPeace Mural (3543 18th St.) are ones not to miss.
 Some of them date back to the 1970s.

-Enjoy the sunshine (or fog) at Mission Dolores Park
+Enjoy the Sunshine (or Karl) at Mission Dolores Park

 A favorite local pastime in the city is grabbing a picnic and a bottle of wine and enjoying the view from Mission Dolores Park.